 Hence, point-of-view visual representations of ‘how we see what we see‘ is an important component of our storytelling.
 Although we all use common words to describe visual acuity, brightness and colors, human vision is very personal and highly subjective and nearly impossible to replicate on the screen.

-Because this filmmaker, herself a myope is coping with fragile retinas, cataracts and glaucoma, she has a pretty clear conception of what these kinds visual aberrations look like from the inside.
+Because this filmmaker, herself a myope has had to cope with fragile retinas, cataracts and glaucoma, she has a pretty clear conception of what these kinds visual aberrations look like from the inside.
 Her cinematographic challenge is finding ways to accurately depict how nearsighted and otherwise visually challenged people see and experience the world.

 The way human vision works is neither static nor flat: Our eyes ‘accommodate’ in 3-dimensions – zooming in and out through a multitude of fields of focus – all the while constantly and rapidly accommodating or ‘pulling focus’ inside the eye – as we look at someone’s face, observe an object, scan a room, or lift up suddenly from our phone so as not to bump into someone on the sidewalk.